 Indices Fibo Expansion Levels

-Please note where these levels are drawn - they're drawn above the trading indicator, these are the points and levels where the trader will place the take profit orders.
+Remember where these levels are marked – they're marked over the trading indicator, marking the specific spots where traders should set their take profit orders.

 Drawing Extension Levels on an Upwards Trend

-We use Fib expansion levels to estimate where movement will get to.
-There are 2 crucial extension levels: 61.8 % and 100%, these are used for taking profit.
+We use Fib expansion levels to predict the level where price changes will reach, and there are two really important extension levels: 61.8% and 100%, and we use these for taking profits.

 Drawing Extension Areas on a Downward Trend

-Since we use this tool to gauge/estimate tp orders, how do we draw it in a downward trend?
+Given that we utilize this tool to assess or estimate take profit orders, how should we represent it during a downward trend?

-We draw it from point 1 to 2 to 3 as is illustrated and shown below.
-Remember we always draw this tool in direction of the market price trend.
-In the trading example illustration explained & illustrated below, can you figure out what direction we've drawn it?
-That is right - downward.
+We draw it from point 1 to point 2 to point 3, as shown below.
+Always draw this tool along the market's price trend.
+In the example below, what direction did we use?
+Downward, that's correct.

 From the trading example illustration shown above, after drawing this tool there are 2 levels that are used to display the profit booking areas, these 2 are drawn as horizontal lines across the trading price chart.